A playful approach to estimation, used by many Agile teams.

 The Product Owner briefly states the intent and value of a story.
 Each member of the development team silently picks an estimate and readies the corresponding card, face down.
 When everyone has taken their pick, the cards are turned face up and the estimates are read aloud.

-The two (or more) team members who gave the high and low estimate justify their reasoning.
-After brief discussion, the team may seek convergence toward a consensus estimate by playing one or more further rounds.
+The two (or more) team members who gave the high and low estimates justify their reasoning.
+After a brief discussion, the team may seek convergence toward a consensus estimate by playing one or more further rounds.

 One pitfall of Planning Poker resides in making “convergence to consensus estimate” an obligation rather than a natural result of the conversation that follows a round of play.
 Doing so runs the risk of erasing useful information, i.e. the degree of uncertainty conveyed by a wide spread in the initial estimates.

 - using a structured, game-like format keeps things moving along and avoids the estimating meeting from getting bogged down in interminable discussions (this particular outcome was the original intent of the practice)